-The 2018 notes provide that upon an acceleration of certain indebtedness, including the 9.75% Senior Convertible Notes due 2019 (the "2019 notes") and the 8.75% Senior Convertible Notes due 2019 (the "Tranche B notes") issued to Deerfield pursuant to the Facility Agreement (see Note 13 - Facility Agreement), the holders may elect to accelerate the Company's repayment obligations under the notes if such acceleration is not cured, waived, rescinded or annulled.
+The 2018 notes provide that upon an acceleration of certain indebtedness, including the 2019 notes and the Tranche B notes issued to Deerfield pursuant to the Facility Agreement, the holders may elect to accelerate the Company's repayment obligations under the notes if such acceleration is not cured, waived, rescinded or annulled.
 There can be no assurance that the holders would not choose to exercise these rights in the event such events were to occur.